 - The “comparison view” shows you a bar graph of the selected metrics or dimension.

 - The “Pivot” view creates a pivot table in which both rows and columns can show different dimension values for comparison.

-- Geo: The “Location” report under “Geo” is one of the most useful Audience reports.
+The “Location” report under “Geo” is one of the most useful Audience reports.
 Google Analytics can anonymously determine a user’s continent, sub-continent, country, and city through the IP address used by their browser.
 It is helpful to determine the region of the user.
-“Language” report gives you information of which language of user creates traffic on your website.
+“Language” report gives you information about which language of the user creates traffic on your website.

 Acquisition refers to how you get website traffic.
 You can use the Acquisition reports to compare the performance of different marketing channels and discover which sources send you the highest quality traffic and conversions.
 This can help you make better decisions about where to focus your marketing efforts.

 This report gives you information about your website, through which Channel grouping you got traffic.
 They are grouped into basic categories like organic search, direct, social and referral.
 Clicking on specific channel group, you can get detailed information about traffic.